 Additionally, be sure to change your HVAC (furnace/air conditioner) filter on a regular basis, as recommended by the type of filter you use (some last longer than others).
 The filter traps a good portion of airborne pollutants, preventing them from traveling through the duct system and out into the main areas of the home.

 Another way to reduce the problem is to eliminate the gaps through which the air seeks to escape.
 As much as possible, keep interior doors between rooms open to allow the air to move freely through the opening so that it does not travel down and into the carpet to escape under the closed door.

 Gaps between the carpet and baseboard trim may be sealed using an expandable foam sealant.
-Depending on the size of the gap, you may need to pull the carpet away from the wall in order to access the entire area and avoid getting any of the sealant on the carpet.
+Depending on the size of the gap, you may need to pull the carpet away from the wall to access the entire area and avoid getting any of the sealants on the carpet.
 The carpet would then have to be re-installed over the tack strips using a stretcher or a knee kicker.

 Reduce the Pollutants